root-project/root/tree/ntuple/v7/doc/specifications.md

 ## Introduction

-This document describes version 1 of the RNTuple binary format.

 The RNTuple binary format describes the serialized, on-disk representation of an RNTuple data set.
 The data on disk is organized in **pages** (typically 10-100kB in size) and several **envelopes** that contain information about the data such as header and footer.